GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Dataset applications

 \textbf{WaveMap:} As shown in \cref{fig:multi_modal_perception}-(D), we integrated WaveMap~\citep{reijgwart2023wavemap}, a 3D multi-resolution volumetric mapping framework that fuses depth measurements into a wavelet-based 3D representation.
 This framework supports query of occupancy, depth rendering, and enables high-rate planning applications.

-\textbf{Geometric Understanding :} Accurate time synchronization between LiDAR and cameras enables the generation of ground-truth metric geometry.
+\textbf{Geometric Understanding:} Accurate time synchronization between LiDAR and cameras enables the generation of ground-truth metric geometry.
 While various datasets exist, only a limited number of datasets provide collections in natural environments.
 Using the GrandTour dataset, we trained and evaluated monocular depth estimation networks with a specific focus on natural environments.
 This can be further extended to stereo depth estimation.

-\textbf{Physical Properties Detection:} Shown in \cref{fig:multi_modal_perception}-(B), \citep{chen2024identifying} enable the estimation of simulation parameters---corresponding to physical terrain properties---from proprioceptive joint information.
+\textbf{Physical Properties Detection:} The method of \citet{chen2024identifying}, shown in \cref{fig:multi_modal_perception}-(B), enables the estimation of simulation parameters, corresponding to physical terrain properties, from proprioceptive joint information.
 These parameters, such as terrain stiffness and friction, can then be used to train a vision-based decoder that predicts the same terrain properties directly from visual input.

 \textbf{Dynamic Point Segmentation:} We integrated functionality to filter out dynamic points based on pre-trained image segmentation models.
 This facilitates more accurate volumetric mapping of environments by directly removing depth measurements associated with dynamic semantic classes.
 The generated masks are available on HuggingFace.